 The game itself is pretty much the same game with a few odds and ends changed up.
 There are several new items or areas to explore, a section blocked off that was there before, but for the most part this is what would resemble a patch to a game with some DLC is in modern gaming.
 Which ends up making the original game pointless to play unless you are someone like myself, who likes to play through each game in a series no matter at what cost.

-Once I finished the new trio of levels, I was forced to play the original set of levels, which some different objectives, most of the changed objectives focused on me performing modified tricks that require you to go look at the trick list menu and then combine several of them together as certain points.
+Once I finished the new trio of levels, I was forced to play the original set of levels, which had some different objectives, most of the changed objectives focused on me performing modified tricks that require you to go look at the trick list menu and then combine several of them together as certain points.
 In one train of thought, it’s nice to have new objectives that are different, and not just the same exact thing, but at the same time, it just feels like a waste of time, its the same levels, and just a few of those are tweaked to do a different trick in a different area, which is usually much harder than anticipated.
 I spent a solid 15 minutes trying to do a no-handed turndown on the original first level, because of the placement of the trailer that I had to jump over.
-If it was just do the trick, I probably could have spent a few minutes and then able to accomplish it, but because it is required for me to leap off a trailer, over a fence, in a terrible hard to get to location to line up….
+If it was just doing the trick, I probably could have spent a few minutes and then been able to accomplish it, but because it is required for me to leap off a trailer, over a fence, in a terribly hard to get to location to line up….
 It became extremely frustrating.

-Maximum Remix exists as a expansion DLC pack before those existed on consoles.
+Maximum Remix exists as an expansion DLC pack before those existed on consoles.
 What we ended up with was a few new levels and some additional objectives that require you to complete the entire same levels over again with harder tasks to be able to advance the level progression.
 I might never complete this game, as it just feels like a waste of time.
 I’d much rather go play Dave Mirra 2 on Xbox instead.